adorad/adorad/docs/docs.md

 For best debugging experience if you are writing a low level wrapper for an existing C library, you can pass several of these flags at the same time:
-`v -keepc -cg -showcc yourprogram.v`, then just run your debugger (gdb/lldb) or IDE on the produced executable `yourprogram`.
+`v -keepc -cg -showcc yourprogram.ad`, then just run your debugger (gdb/lldb) or IDE on the produced executable `yourprogram`.

 If you just want to inspect the generated C code, without further compilation, you can also use the `-o` flag (e.g. `-o file.c`).
-This will make V produce the `file.c` then stop.
+This will make Adorad produce the `file.c` then stop.

-If you want to see the generated C source code for *just* a single C function, for example `main`, you can use: `-printdef main -o file.c`.
+If you want to see the generated C source code for *just* a single C function, for example `main`, you can use: `-printfunc main -o file.c`.

-To see a detailed list of all flags that V supports, use `v help`, `v help build` and `v help build-c`.
+To see a detailed list of all flags that Adorad supports, use `v help`, `v help build` and `v help build-c`.

 ## Conditional compilation